thaunghtike-share/nixtune/README.md

 ## Goals

-STRUM is based around the work of
+Autotune is based around the work of
 [John Boyd](https://en.wikipedia.org/wiki/John_Boyd_(military_strategist))
 with his Observe Orient Decide and Act paradigm, also called the OODA loop.